 Single Vs Mixed Material Wok

 Although woks are now available in multiple types of material, traditional ones are the most useful ones.
-Woks are previously made with iron but due to the enhanced risk of corrosion, cast iron is the best pick as an alternative.
-The top 3 materials in which woks are popular and ideal are cast iron, carbon steel, and stainless steel.
+Woks are previously made with iron but due to the enhanced risk of corrosion, carbon steel is the best pick as an alternative.
+The top 3 materials in which woks are popular and made of are cast iron, carbon steel, and stainless steel.

 Stainless steel is for those who prioritize on looks and feel of the wok.
 However stainless woks come with aluminum cores as aluminum is better at heat distribution than stainless steel.
 Unless cast iron and carbon steel are the most suitable, effective, and supreme ones.